e-rk/velocity/README.md

 		- Export attributes
 		- Export extras
 		- Export lights
-6. Open the project in Godot.
-Godot will begin processing the assets.
+6. Wait for Godot to process the asset.
+This may take a while.
 7. Run the project
 8. Select a track and a car.
 Click `Start game` button
 9. Drive around